wiredcondor/iOS-Calendar-Infinite-Scrolling/README.md

 ## Issues

-* There is some files and codes that is not used in this repositry. (will fix and remove it)
+* There is some files and codes that is not used in this repositry.
-* That is...
-PSHEventDetailController, PSHEventPickController, PSHEventViewController, PSHTableViewController
+* For example, unused files are PSHEventDetailController, PSHEventPickController, PSHEventViewController, PSHTableViewController.
+* I will check file and code dependency and fix this issues.